balderdashy/sails-docs/Models.md

 # Where do I define Models?
 Models are defined in the `models` directory in the root of your Sails application.

+# Automatic schema creation
+Depending on your configuration, the database tables will be recreated automatically.
+_TODO_

 # Querying Models
 You'll want to create, access, modify, and destroy models from controllers, views, services, and policies, and so you'll need a way to deal with them.